Last updated on December 27, 2022

 Make sure the diamonds you buy online are accompanied by a grading report issued by a reputable laboratory.
 This report ensures that the quality of the stone has been checked by an independent third-party organization specialising in gemstone grading.
 In other words, the report is a guarantee you are getting what you are paying for.

 Reputable jewellers always ship their products via trusted delivery companies, provide you with a tracking number and insurance, and require a signature upon delivery in most cases.
 All these measures ensure you will not be out a penny in the rare event that your diamond ring gets stolen.

 Such vendors also have excellent return policies.
 If you do not like how the ring and the stones look when worn, the terms should allow you to return the piece within a certain period.
 However, it is worth stressing the importance of reading the policy of the store because terms may apply, especially in the case of custom-made rings.

 How to Buy Diamond Rings Online

 Set a Budget

 Once you have found a jeweller you trust, the first thing to do, even before looking for a design, is to set your budget.
 Think about what you can afford to spend.
-It will help you save your time and efforts.
+It will help you save time and effort.
 It is important to make sure you are not bringing unnecessary financial stress into your life which is why you should remember to account for both a ring setting and the diamond(s).

 The setting typically has a set price.
 However, it may vary based on the materials used, for example, platinum or gold.
 The diamond prices will vary considerably more as they are calculated based on the 4Cs (colour, clarity, cut and carat weight), the presence of fluorescence, brand name and more.

 Do not forget that your total budget includes the prices of both the finished ring and fees.
 Total budget = diamond budget + setting budget + import duties/taxes/shipping fees.

 Choose Your Setting Type